MS, RD, LDN, CBS

-The type of water you use can depend on a number of factors.
+The type of water you use can depend on a

 The recommendation to boil water stems from the small chance that non-sterile powdered formula may contain a bacteria called cronobacter.
 Many organizations, including the CDC, WHO, and WIC, recommend that babies who were born prematurely, babies less than 3 months old, and babies who have weakened immune systems use either liquid formula (concentrate or ready-to-feed) or boil water prior to mixing it with powdered formula.
 Once boiled, let it cool to “no less than 158°F/70°C before pouring it into a clean and sterilized feeding cup with a lid, or bottle.
 Water should cool to this temperature within 30 minutes after boiling” (source: CDC).
 At this temperature, mix the formula as you usually do, allowing it to cool to body temperature before feeding to baby.
 Always test the temperature by placing a few drops on your wrist.

 Babies who are full-term, over 3 months old, and do NOT have weakened immune systems can use powdered formula without following the above directions.